esper-io/console_docs/docs/alerts/newalert.md

 1. Select SNS as the communication channel.

-2. Enter details of your SNS topic, including SNS topic Arn: An AWS resource identifier, AWS access key id, and secret key which has access publish to this topic.
+2. Enter details of your SNS topic, including SNS topic ARN: An AWS resource identifier, AWS access key id, and secret key which has access publish to this topic.

 For security, please create a separate user for this topic with restricted permissions that have access only to publish to this topic.